Last updated: 2026-04-20

 Should You Buy the 2020 Honda Ridgeline?

-Its complaint rate (49.1 per 10k sold) is above the Truck segment average of 12.2.
+Its complaint rate of 49.1 per 10,000 vehicles sold runs above the Truck segment average of 11.9.
 The most common reports involve electrical system (42).

-A pre-purchase inspection is recommended for used examples, with particular attention to electrical system (42).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to electrical system (42).
+An extended warranty is worth pricing out.

 Compared to the 2021 Honda Ridgeline, which scored 5 points higher.
 See also the 2019 Honda Ridgeline for an earlier comparison.